BarbaraAngelesOrtiz/SQL-Backtesting-Engine-for-Technical-Analysis/README_EN.md

 1. **ID Generation and Insertion:** A CTE calculates if Hist_3 showed two consecutive days of growth (HM1_2 = 1).
 These records, specifically for the company 'RIO', are inserted into the Cash table with a sequential ID.
 Duplicate entries in the Cash table are then explicitly removed.

 2. **Average Purchase Price (PROM):** Window functions are used to calculate the running sum of purchase prices (SUMA) and the running count of purchases (CONT).
-This accumulation is reset whenever a sale occurs (Venta_Flag based on V1, V2, V3),.
+This accumulation is reset whenever a sale occurs (Venta_Flag based on V1, V2, V3).
 The average price (PROM) is calculated as SUMA / CONT.

 3. **Return on Investment (ROI) and P&L:**

-    ◦ ROI is calculated at the time of a sale (V1 or V2 = 1) by comparing the Precio_Venta (Adj_Close) with the Precio_Compra (the Adj_Close of the preceding purchase, retrieved using LAG),,,.
+    ◦ ROI is calculated at the time of a sale (V1 or V2 = 1) by comparing the Precio_Venta (Adj_Close) with the Precio_Compra (the Adj_Close of the preceding purchase, retrieved using LAG).

     ◦ Profit or Loss (resultado) is determined by checking if the difference (diferencia) between the sale price and the corresponding purchase price is positive ('Ganancia') or zero/negative ('Perdida').